Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 ### Step 4 - Attaching feature extractor & Rebuilding the analysis

 The feature extractor extracts features from epoch \(or\) group of epochs.
-To perform the feature extractor, assign the feature extractor function handle to desired tree level and rebuild the analysis.
-In below example, we assign psthExtractor to compute and store the Pre-Stimulus Time Histogram \(PSTH\) from a group of epochs.
+To perform the feature extraction, assign the feature extractor function handle to desired tree level and rebuild the analysis.
+Below example assigns `psthExtractor `to the stimTime node.

 ```
 analysisFilter.stimTime.featureExtractor = {@(analysis, epochGroup, analysisParameter)...